ishita30/Notes/Angular.md

 2. Reactive approach - form is created programmatically and synchronised with the dom. form is created in ts code. import reactiveFormsmodule in module file

+FormControl - key value pair of js object

+1. create a html form
+2. write ts related to it
+3. sync html code and ts code